sixtyeight/kassomat-payout/docs/overview.md

 All Interaction with Payout is done asynchronously using a [Publish/Subscribe][mep-pubsub] message exchange pattern and, if necessary, a [Request/Response][mep-rr] message exchange pattern.
 [Redis][redis] is used as the message broker.
-The message payload itself is rather simple structured JSON.
+The message payload is a rather simple structured JSON.
 Payout itself is implemented in the C programming language.

 ### Topics used by Payout